-One of the key features to look for when choosing thin clients is the ability to manage a large group of them with ease.
+One of the key features to look for when choosing thin clients is the ability to manage a large group of them with

 Many organizations adopting data-center-based computing need to equip their desks with a fleet of thin client devices.
 A thin client is a compact PC with limited upgrade options and few local applications but great connectivity to remote applications -- along with powerful central management.

 All of the vendors on this list have a lot more products than the ones discussed here; in fact, most vendors have products comparable to each of the ones below.
 Some also have laptop thin clients or thin clients based on ARM CPUs for maximum power savings.
 Again, easily managing a fleet of thin clients is a critical part of the equation.
 Make sure you evaluate the management platform from your thin client vendor along with the features and performance of the thin client devices.